vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/014_kulapA_kanyA/_index.md

 +++
 ## Comment
 Found in Pāipp. i.
-Used by Kāuç.
+Used by Kāuś.
 (36. 15-18) in an incantation against a woman; the details of it cast no light on those of the hymn; and the comm. defines its purpose simply as striyāḥ puruṣasya vā dāurbhāgyakaraṇam.

 ## Translations